 - Women should also be warned that it reduces the contraceptive effects of the pill for the first 2 weeks whilst taking it

 - Nausea and vomiting occur occasionally and can be reduced by combining medication with a meal, remaining upright after dosage, and drinking lots of water.

-- Appears to be very safe, effective and to have few side effects, but is expensive (about $7 – $8 per tablet).
+- Appears to be very safe, effective and to have few side effects

 - Taken 1 tablet per day, starting 2 days prior to entering a malarious area, every day while there and for 7 days after leaving the malarious area.